haritanshu93/luckynumber.sh/README.md

 # luckynumber.sh
 ![Screenshot](screenshot.png)

-an shell script based game
+an shell script based game...

-i made it all myself
+i made it all myself...

-hope you have fun :)
+hope you have fun :) ...

-just run bash luckynum.sh
+just run bash luckynum.sh...

-or run chmod a+x luckynum.sh and then run ./luckynum.sh
+or run chmod a+x luckynum.sh and then run ./luckynum.sh...